Coherence (units of measurement)

 James Clerk Maxwell played a major role in developing the concept of a coherent CGS system and in extending the metric system to include electrical units.

-A coherent system of units is a system of units of measurement used to express physical quantities that are defined in such a way that the equations relating the numerical values expressed in the units of the system have exactly the same form, including numerical factors, as the corresponding equations directly relating the quantities.
-It is a system in which every quantity has a unique unit, or one that does not use conversion factors.
+A coherent system of units is a system of units of measurement used to express physical quantities, (Note: In this subject, quantity means the kind of property being measured (such as length), not the amount of it.) that does not use conversion factors in the definitions of its derived units.

-A coherent derived unit is a derived unit that, for a given system of quantities and for a chosen set of base units, is a product of powers of base units, with the proportionality factor being one.
+A coherent derived unit is a derived unit that, for a given system of quantities and a chosen set of base units, is a product of powers (Note: A derived quantity Q = L^{a}⋅M^{b}⋅T^{c}⋅I^{d}⋅Θ^{e}⋅N^{f}⋅J^{g}, where "L" = the base quantity called length, etc. (These uppercase letters officially represent the dimensions rather than the quantities.)
+The powers (exponents) are usually small integers; a negative power denotes division; a power of "0" effectively sets its base quantity to "1", meaning it is irrelevant.
+The same equation, with the same exponent values, applies to the coherent derived unit, thus "L" can be replaced by "m" = the base unit called metre, etc.) of base units, with the proportionality factor being one.

-If a system of quantities has equations that relate quantities and the associated system of units has corresponding base units, with only one unit for each base quantity, then it is coherent if and only if every derived unit of the system is coherent.
+This means that any equation relating numerical values (expressed in the units of the system) has the same form, including the same numerical factors, as the corresponding equation relating the relevant quantities.
+(Note: The relevant terms are related by this expression: value = {numerical value} × [measurement unit], e.g. 5 kg = {5} × [kg].)
+E.g. for kinetic energy, the quantity equation is E = (1/2) × m × v^{2}.
+If m = 2 kg and v = 3 m/s, then the numerical value equation is 9 J = (1/2) × 2 kg × (3 m/s)^{2}.

-The concept of coherence was developed in the mid-nineteenth century by, amongst others, Kelvin and James Clerk Maxwell and promoted by the British Science Association.
-The concept was initially applied to the centimetre–gram–second (CGS) in 1873 and the foot–pound–second systems (FPS) of units in 1875.
+The concept of coherence was developed in the mid-nineteenth century by, among others, Lord Kelvin and James Clerk Maxwell, and promoted by the British Association for the Advancement of Science.
+The concept was initially applied to the systems of units called centimetre–gram–second (CGS) in 1873 and foot–pound–second (FPS) in 1875.
 The International System of Units (SI) was designed in 1960 to incorporate the principle of coherence.

 Examples

-In the SI, the derived unit m/s is a coherent derived unit for speed or velocity but hour is not a coherent derived unit.
-Speed or velocity is defined by the change in distance divided by a change in time.
-The derived unit m/s uses the base units of the SI system.
-The derived unit hour requires numerical factors to relate to the SI base units: 1000 km and 3600 hour.
+In the SI, the derived unit m/s is a coherent derived unit for speed or velocity, but h is not.
+Speed or velocity is defined by a change in distance divided by the corresponding change in time.
+The derived unit m/s uses only the base units of the SI system.
+The derived unit km/h requires numerical factors to relate to the SI base units: e.g. 18 km/h × (1000 m/km) / (3600 s/h) = 5 m/s.
+The unit equation is thus 1 km/h = (1/3.6) m/s.
+(Note: The hour is an off-system unit.)

-In the cgs system, m/s is not a coherent derived unit.
-The numerical factor of 100 m is needed to express m/s in the cgs system.
+In the CGS system, m/s is not a coherent derived unit: the numerical factor of 100 cm/m is needed to express m/s in the CGS system.